Orthopaedic templating

 Several PACS (picture archiving and communication system) providers such as Medstrat, Sectra, and Cedara developed templating in-house as part of their PACS solution, making them orthopedic-specific PACS.
 Many non-orthopedic PACS providers have partnered with Voyant Health (previously Orthocrat-TraumaCad, now Brainlab, purchased in 2012) or OrthoView. which is licensed by major PACS vendors including GE Healthcare, Fujifilm, Philips and Agfa Healthcare, with a library of over 220,000 intelligent templates from orthopaedic companies including DePuy Synthese, Striker, Smith & Nephew and Zimmer Biomet.

 While none of the software packages necessarily address the entire aspect of the surgical tactic, instead focusing on pre-operative implant size selection, the tools prove to be quite usable, convenient, and efficient.

 The next step of this technology was making it available on mobile devices such as iPad as well as Android platforms.
-Medstrat introduced its echoes iPad application in January of 2011.
+Medstrat introduced its echoes iPad application in January 2011.
 BrainLab demonstrated its iPad application for Orthopaedic templating at AAOS 2014.

 Medstrat envisioned digital templating helping pre-plan cases as a result of the relationship between a Stryker joint rep and his brother-in-law.
 Orthocrats TraumaCad was founded as a result of patient-doctor relationship between a young rock climber and an orthopedic surgeon.
 OrthoView was founded in 1999 by Adrian Dwyer, Peter Quinn, and John Chambers as well as an orthopaedic surgeon Dr Grant Shaw of Southampton.
 It was acquired by Materialise NV in 2014.

-As technology moves forward, Artificial Intelligence (AI) made its way to orthopedic templating.
-PeekMed launched in 2015 an AI-based system, that speeds and automatizes several time-consuming and cumbersome steps by performing automatic bone segmentation, automatic landmark detection, and the automatic planning of the procedure, using the best surgical practices and quick selection of the correction and implants needed.
-Furthermore, PeekMed allows the surgeon to edit the planning and to simulate different outcomes of the procedure.
-One of the features of this ultimate technology, automatic orthopedic templating helps the surgeon by automatically placing the most suitable template in the correct position with extreme accuracy.